A Unified Architecture for Dynamic Role Allocation and Collaborative Task Planning in Mixed Human-Robot Teams

 \subsubsection{Collaborative Handler Node (Algorithm~\ref{algo:CollaborativeHandler})}

-The Collaborative Handler node checks if the action is allocated to mixed teams, i.e. the action has to be accomplished in collaboration between human and robotic agents.
-Hence, it is defined as a condition node which, returns \textit{SUCCESS} if the action require a collaboration, \textit{FAILURE} otherwise.
+The Collaborative Handler node checks if the action is allocated to mixed teams, i.e., the action has to be accomplished in collaboration between human and robotic agents.
+Hence, it is defined as a condition node which, returns \textit{SUCCESS} if the action requires collaboration, \textit{FAILURE} otherwise.